aliciamarianne1507/bootcamp-ciandt/README.md

 #### Windows install

-- NodeJs and NPM: acess the site of [NodeJS site](https://nodejs.org/en/), and download the version LTS
+- NodeJs and NPM: acess [NodeJS website](https://nodejs.org/en/), and download the version LTS
 - Verifying the version of Node and npm:
 ```
     node -v or node --version